Whether you enjoy running, walking, skating, or biking, the Madison area offers countless paths to explore.

 The 5-mile route can be biked in 30 minutes, and the trails form a loop at Ashbourne Pond.
 There are several places to stop along the way, including the new Dawley Bike Hub by Seminole Highway that features restrooms, a parking lot, water fountain, and bike repair station overlooking beautiful Dunn’s Marsh.

-The Capital City Trail meanders through subdivision through Harlan Hills and parks like Chicory Meadows before approaching some fun hills, tunnels, and bridges with serene views of water.
+The Capital City Trail meanders through subdivisions such as Harlan Hills and Highlands of Seminole and parks like Chicory Meadows before approaching some fun hills, tunnels, and bridges with serene views of water.

 Use the overpass to cross Fish Hatchery Road, or take a path to restaurants and the Fitchburg Cycles bike shop at Cahill Main.
 On the way back to the roundabout, take the Cannonball Path, which used to be a railroad corridor.